You'll notice a few things about my lens reviews, in particular the lack of measurement numbers or test chart samples.

 Worse still, test charts tend to be photographed only at one distance, and in general I find that to be a fairly close distance (especially with wide angle lenses, otherwise you'd need enormous charts ;~).
 You really need to examine a lens thoroughly at its entire range of distances.
 Often I find that a lens might perform really well at distance, not so well close up, or vice versa.

-More importantly, and as I hope that little example helped show, another thing I'm finding more and more as we get into higher and higher resolutions is that most people aren't well enough trained to actually see the things that are visible in any images, not able to interpret what they do see correctly, plus the JPEG compression we use on the Internet to keep pages from taking forever to load also tends to get in the way of seeing anything useful at the granular level we're now up to with sensors.
+More importantly, and as I hope that little example helped show, another thing I'm finding more and more as we get into higher and higher resolutions is that most people aren't well enough trained to actually see the things that are visible in any images, not able to interpret what they do see correctly, plus the JPEG compression we use on the Internet to keep pages from taking forever to load also tends to get in the way of seeing anything useful at the granular level we're now up to with high-density sensors.
 Heck, even how I (or you) would process a raw file can mask important things, too.
-For instance, did I sharpen those examples?
+For instance, did I sharpen those examples I just showed?
 (No, though I moved the white and black points, which increases contrast.)

 I would tend to say that Zeiss lenses have very little sample variation.
-I can't recall the last time I saw a new Zeiss that differed from my sample in any significant way.
+I can't recall the last time I saw a Zeiss lens that differed from my test sample in any significant way.
 The same is mostly true of Nikkors, though at the low cost end of the spectrum (e.g. kit lenses and very low cost lenses) I've seen some sample variation.
 Low price lenses from third parties have shown up with lots of sample variation; in the two decades I've been reviewing Nikon-related gear, I've had to test two or three samples most often with under US$300 third party lenses.

 I've mentioned before that I know someone in NYC that is stunningly good at recognizing the lens that was used by just looking at an image (both in its entirety and at the pixel level).
 He's edited so many files from so many pros and he's trained himself to recognize certain clues.
 I tried to get him to teach me to do the same thing and it only partially took.
 If you give me a choice of a few lenses the sample could be from, I can sometimes identify it properly (more often than chance would suggest).
 But he can do it 9 times out of 10 without even knowing which camera was used or even what aperture (he'll supply that information, too ;~).
 It's uncanny.

 But my point is this: we don't have a strong program of training photographers what to look for (though it wouldn't hurt you to try to make it through Norman's articles).
 It would take me a book just to describe all the things that I look when evaluating a lens, and how I go about distinguishing them.
-I'm not infallible, but I'm pretty good, mostly due to lots of practice and some very good teachers along the way.
-Over time, I hope I can share some of my knowledge with you so that you can get better, too.
+I'm not infallible, but I believe I'm pretty good, mostly due to lots of practice and some very good teachers along the way.
+Over time, I hope I can share some more of my knowledge with you so that you can get better, too.

 Where there's something clear that I can show via a JPEG on the Internet, I will do so.
 But if you're expecting sample JPEGs that you can do A B comparisons with, you're not going to get them here.
 If you really think that's a useful thing, and you think that a static, one distance, flat subject shot is going to tell you something useful, there are other places on the Internet to see that.